applessmillion/JadExplorer/README.md

 Project "overseen" by Professor Hong Chen at Siena Heights University.
 Project created, developed, and overseen by Benjamin Robert.

-Any and all work derived, copied, or based from this project to be used in any other work is to be attributed correctly per the MIT License.
-Visit the LICENSE file for more information.
+Any and all work derived, copied, or based from this project to be used in any other work is to be attributed correctly per the <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License</a>.

-Project is based on <a href="https://github.com/applessmillion/maralook">Maralook</a>.
-Major edits were introduced to accomodate for the different data structure and theme of the website.

-Any use of this project's files, including use for other projects similar to this one, must have a copyright notice and proper attribution.
-This includes projects that are for public and private use.
-Refrer to the project license if you plan on using this project for anything.